gene-git/dns_tools/README.md

 While there are many options, majority are more for testing or speical needs.
 The main options are *test*, *print_keys*, *sign*, *zsk_toll_1*, *zsk_roll_2*

+ - positional arguments:
+   one or more domains here will override config file.

  - *-h, --help*
    show this help message and exit